espin086/2_itsfriday/README.md

 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
 2. Install the required python packages by going to the project and using pip install -r requirements.txt
+3. Run the automated tests by going into JobHunter/Jobhunter and typing this in terminal: python3 -m pytest

 ## Featured Deliverables